-ID ITEM DESCRIPTION D9 Dataset name and reference Historical TSO curtailments (reference will be updated) Dataset size About 100-200 KB per wind farm (1 year) Dataset description Wind farm specific capacity limitations by TERNA (Italian Trans- mission System Operator); on hourly basis data [MW] for models training and calibration; minimum 1 year, possibly 2 years or more Standards, format and metadata Archiving and preservation (in- cluding storage and backup) CSV format During the project: inputs for the selected periods will be stored for the duration of the EVEREST project. cidding storage and backup) After the project: inputs will be stored on DUF storage system.
-Sample data may be archived for future research.
+ID ITEM DESCRIPTION D9 Dataset name and reference Historical TSO curtailments (reference will be updated) Dataset size About 100-200 KB per wind farm (1 year) Dataset description Wind farm specific capacity limitations by TERNA (Italian Trans- mission System Operator); on hourly basis data [MWy tor models training and calibration; minimum 1 year, possibly 2 years or more Standards, format and metadata CSV format Archiving and preservation (in- During the project: inputs for the selected periods will be stored cluding storage and backup) for the duration of the EVEREST project.
+After the project: inputs will be stored on DUF storage system.
+Sample data may be archived to future research.

-Table 9 - Renewable Energy Prediction use case - dataset historical curtailments
+Table 9 - Renewable Energy Prediction use case - dataset historic Lourailments